Skip to content

 Direct observation of meibum

-Method: After antiseptic treatment of the eyelid margin, compress the tarsal plate to express meibum, collect it on a glass slide, and observe under a microscope.
+Technique: After antiseptic treatment of the eyelid margin, express meibum by compressing the tarsal plate, collect it on a glass slide, and observe under a microscope.

-Utility: Zhang and Liang detected 15 D. brevis mites in the meibum of a 46-year-old male patient who had negative eyelash epilation results5).
+Utility: Zhang and Liang detected 15 D. brevis mites in the meibum of a 46-year-old male patient whose epilated eyelashes were negative5).

 Indications: Refractory cases with posterior blepharitis or MGD-like findings but no Demodex detected in epilated eyelashes